joelsiks/ctf_writeups/2021/0x41414141/maze.md

 Lets see if there's a SQL injection on the query!

-We can confirm that there is a sqli with the following query:
+We can confirm that there is a SQL injection with the following query:
 ```
 /trade?coin=' AND 1=2 --
 ```